 Even as I write this, I feel wrong to say it.
 It feels wrong to admit that sometimes things aren’t perfect.
 I feel wrong to complain because where do I get OFF?
 Look around you, Beej.
 Look at the people who are homeless or watching their marriages end or struggling with addiction or abuse or fighting cancer or dealing with the loss of a parent or sibling or friend.
 Where do you get OFF?

-I have parents and grandparents who are all adorably kooky and who love me dearly and unconditionally, who would throw themselves to the wolves if it meant keeping me safe and happy, even now that I’m rounding the bend to 40.
-I have a sister and friends who are incredibly amazing, talented, hilarious, full of substance and truth and love – and who regularly save me from myself, even when they don’t know that they’re doing it, even when they don’t know that I need it.
+I have people in my life who are adorably kooky, who love me dearly and unconditionally, who would throw themselves to the wolves if it meant keeping me safe and happy.
+I have friends who are incredibly amazing, talented, hilarious, full of substance and truth and love – and who regularly save me from myself, even when they don’t know that they’re doing it, even when they don’t know that I need it.
 Maybe especially then.

 I have a husband who makes me laugh and forgives me for my mistakes and tells me I’m pretty even when I look like hell.
 Just because he knows I need to hear it.

-At the end of every day, I put to bed the most perfect little boy that was ever born.
+And at the end of every day, I put to bedmy most favorite person on earth.
 He is healthy, happy, and incredibly well-adjusted.
-He’s sweet and smart and funny and giggles when he toots.
+He’s sweet and smart and funny and tells the best fart jokes of anyone I know.
 He gives random hugs and Eskimo kisses and raises one eyebrow when he knows he’s doing something he shouldn’t.
 He loves lollipops, jumping on trampolines, making new friends, and rocking the Casbah, and if you ask him what his favorite color is he’ll name whatever color he spots around him first.